 In order to reduce file size, the SVGO library removes and/or compresses all of this data, without affecting the quality of the image.
 This optimisation is particularly worthwhile when optimising CSS sprites.

-2. Image display techniques tailored to the page in question
+Image display techniques tailored to the web page in question

 In addition the work we do to compress the image file, we also perform additional tasks around image loading.

-- inlining: we embed small images directly into the web page HTML.
-With fewer requests, this improves loading times when the page is initially viewed, particularly on mobile and tablet devices.
+We embed small images directly into the web page HTML.
+With fewer requests, this improves loading times when the page is initially viewed, particularly on mobile devices.

 Note that modern browsers may display JPEG images more quickly if they are generated using progressive compression.